 Joe and Yukiko soon took a fancy to Tennessee and the rest is history.
 Through an introduction arranged by my HR department, Yukiko interviewed at, and was hired by the Japanese company right next door to us.
 (This was 23 or 24 years ago, and to this day Yukiko’s still there; with her talents, skills and abilities, she probably runs the joint by now.)
 Meanwhile, Joe tried different gigs before finding his niche driving trucks.
 My buddy Joe was born to drive.

 Now banish from your head the stereotype of truck drivers as ignorant oafs.
-No doubt the profession has its share of dumb-asses like all other professions, but I’m guessing no more percentage-wise than other industries, maybe less.
-And based on what Joe told me about drivers he had met on the road over the years, lots of very smart, talented folks are driving for a living, including ex-doctors, lawyers, musicians, etc. But one has to wonder: How many truck drivers in America had a degree in business from a prestigious Japanese university and could speak Japanese?
+Based on what Joe told me about drivers he had met on the road over the years, lots of very smart, talented folks are driving for a living, including ex-doctors, lawyers, musicians, etc. But one has to wonder: How many truck drivers in America had a degree in business from a prestigious Japanese university and could speak Japanese?

 Some folks might say that driving was a waste of Joe’s talents, but that’s like telling a bird it shouldn’t fly.
 Joe was doing what he loved and did it well.
 It was a job that gave him time to pursue his other hobbies and passions in life, one of which was writing.
 (More on this later.)